maksimtest/redis-demo/README.md

 3. Create a new Book
 POST http://localhost:8080/book
 Content-Type: application/json
 {
   "title": "Sample Book",
   "author": "John Doe"
 }

-Payload uses BookRsData.
 ---
 ## 🧰 Redis CLI Usage
 Enter Redis CLI inside the container
 ```
 docker exec -it demo-redis redis-cli
 ```

-If a password is required:

-docker exec -it demo-redis redis-cli -a YOUR_PASSWORD
 ---
 ## 🔧 Useful Redis Commands
 Get all keys related to books